BestTimesToVisit.com Logo

 What are some essential cultural customs I should be aware of when visiting Balinese temples?

 When visiting temples (pura), dress respectfully – cover your shoulders and knees.
-Remove your shoes before entering, and always ask permission before taking photos of people, especially religious ceremonies.
-A small offering (canang sari) is a thoughtful gesture, readily available at local shops.
+Remove your shoes before entering, and always ask permission before taking photos of people.
+Making a small offering (canang sari) is a lovely gesture, showing respect for Balinese spirituality.

 How easy is it to get around Bali, and what's the best way to do it?

-What are some hidden gems or lesser-known spots in Bali beyond the usual tourist hotspots?
+What are some hidden gems or less-visited places in Bali that you would recommend?

 How safe is Bali for solo female travelers, and what precautions should I take?